 To support your adrenal glands, we recommend Gaia Herbs Adrenal Health® Daily Support.* This formula contains a synergistic blend of adaptogenic herbs, including Rhodiola, Holy Basil, Ashwagandha, and Schisandra.

-While we are a big fan of all of these adaptogens, Schisandra stands out for the way it promotes overall health and vitality and serves as a powerful source of antioxidants.* It supports mental endurance as well as the body's natural resistance and adaptation to stressful influences.*
+While we are big fans of all of these adaptogens, Schisandra stands out because it promotes overall health and vitality and serves as a powerful source of antioxidants.* It supports mental endurance, the body's natural resistance, and adaptation to stressful influences.* REF#1829

 Adrenal Health Daily Support also contains Gaia-grown® Oats, extracted fresh immediately after harvest to preserve full spectrum compounds for optimal potency.* These Oats are grown on our Certified Organic Gaia Farm nestled in the Blue Ridge Mountains of Western North Carolina.